miniboxing/miniboxing.github.io/example_linkedlist.md

 The source code is included in the [miniboxing-plugin sources](https://github.com/miniboxing/miniboxing-plugin/blob/wip/tests/lib-bench/src/miniboxing/benchmarks/simple/miniboxed/LinkedList.scala), and benchmarking the example can be done either using the [miniboxing-example project](/example.html) or by installing the [miniboxing plugin sources locally](https://github.com/miniboxing/miniboxing-plugin/wiki/Try-`-Local-installation) and following the [instructions here](https://github.com/miniboxing/miniboxing-plugin/wiki/Running-`-Macrobenchmarks).

+[The benchmarks](#benchmarks) show **speedups between 1.5x and 4x**, despite the non-contiguous nature of the linked list, so we expect even better speedups for vectors and hashmaps.

 ## Scala Collection Patterns

 In the following section presents the common patterns that enable the high-level interface in the [Scala collections](http://docs.scala-lang.org/overviews/core/architecture-of-scala-collections.html), and how miniboxing can be applied in order to improve performance.